-Households that receive a tenant-based or project-based rental subsidy are eligible to be assisted with their portion of their monthly rent amount only if they have no other resources, they are literally homeless or at imminent risk of homelessness, and the financial assistance for this use is non-recurring.
+Households that receive a tenant-based or project-based rental subsidy are eligible to be assisted with its portion of their monthly rent amount only if they have no other resources, they are literally homeless or at imminent risk of homelessness, and the financial assistance for this use is non-recurring.
 Households with rental subsidies can be assisted with arrears, security deposits, and utility payments/deposits regardless of the aforementioned criteria.
+Households with rental subsidies cannot be assisted with ongoing rental assistance.